MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 ### Accessing Breakpoints

-When you get to the stage of developing components you'll eventually have to solve responsive layout issues as to make your App as accessible and fluid as possible.
+When you get to the stage of developing components you'll eventually have to solve responsive layout issues to make your App accessible and as fluid as possible.

 MUI offer many ways for you to interface into the Theme's breakpoint state whether you wish to statically style your component and its breakpoint changes, or observe breakpoint changes in your Component to logically do something.
-Lets go through some examples.
+Let's go through some examples.

 #### CSS Media Queries
-For this example imagine you I have a `Card` component which has a heading, text and a call-to-action `Button` at the bottom.
+For this example imagine you have a `Card` component which has a heading, some text and then a call-to-action `Button` at the bottom.
 You are then tasked to style the Button against different breakpoints.

 *Pseudo train of thought*
 * [breakpoints equal to or less than `sm`] the button should span across the full width of the card,